Furnace & Heating Systems

 Gam Torres

-Colorado's Ultra Low NOx Law: No More 80% Furnaces in Denver
+Colorado's Ultra Low NOx Furnace Law: What Denver Homeowners Must Know

-Colorado's Ultra Low NOx Law: No More 80% Furnaces in Denver
+Colorado's Ultra Low NOx Furnace Law: What Denver Homeowners Must Know

-If you've shopped for a new furnace or water heater in Colorado recently, you may have already noticed: the options look different, the prices are higher, and some equipment you could buy a year ago is no longer available.
-That's not a supply chain hiccup or inflation.
-It's the direct result of Colorado House Bill 23-1161 — a law that took effect January 1, 2026, requiring all new gas furnaces and gas water heaters sold or installed in Colorado to meet Ultra Low NOx (ULN) emission standards.
+If you've shopped for a new furnace in Colorado recently, you may have already noticed the options look different and prices are higher.
+That's the direct result of Colorado House Bill 23-1161 — a law that took effect January 1, 2026, requiring all new gas furnaces sold or installed in Colorado to meet Ultra Low NOx (ULN) emission standards.

 What Is Colorado's Ultra Low NOx Law (HB23-1161)?

 Colorado House Bill 23-1161 was signed by Governor Polis in June 2023 and became enforceable on January 1, 2026.
-The law targets nitrogen oxide (NOx) emissions — a class of air pollutants produced by gas combustion that contribute to ozone formation and respiratory health risks.
-Denver residents are familiar with the brown cloud inversions that settle over the city during cold winter months, trapping pollution in the valley.
-The law is part of a broader effort to improve Front Range air quality.
+The law targets nitrogen oxide (NOx) emissions — a class of air pollutants produced by gas combustion that contribute to ozone formation and the respiratory health risks associated with Denver's notorious brown cloud inversions during cold winter months.

 • Meet Colorado's Ultra Low NOx emission limit of 14 nanograms per joule (ng/J), or